Crypto crash: After China’s regulatory crackdown, Coinbase struggles under weight of sell-off

 The market has been reeling since last Wednesday, when crypto-trendmaker Elon Musk tweeted that his electric car company, Tesla, was “concerned about rapidly increasing use of fossil fuels for Bitcoin mining and transactions, especially coal,” and would stop accepting bitcoin as payment for its vehicles.
 While bitcoin’s gargantuan carbon footprint has long been a leading concern among those bearish on its future, Musk’s comments threw the reality of its impact into stark relief—at least for crypto buyers and sellers.

-Ironically, Musk, despite kicking off the cryptocurrency free fall last week, tweeted Wednesday morning that Tesla had diamond hands, borrowing a phrase from Reddit to imply it would not sell its $1.5 billion stake in bitcoin.

-But the market absorbed another gut punch this week, as investors recoiled from news that China is moving to regulate the burgeoning industry.
-According to a joint statement issued Tuesday from three of the country’s industry bodies, virtual currency, including bitcoin and ether, “is not a real currency” and “should not and cannot be used as currency in the market,” and banks and payment companies were effectively banned from dealing in such assets.
+But the market absorbed another gut punch Tuesday, as investors recoiled from news that China is moving to regulate the burgeoning industry.
+According to a joint statement issued by three of the country’s industry bodies, virtual currency, including bitcoin and ether, “is not a real currency” and “should not and cannot be used as currency in the market,” and banks and payment companies were effectively banned from dealing in such assets.
 Notably, the government-controlled People’s Bank of China is currently developing its own e-currency, the digital yuan, which would be wholly overseen by the central bank.

 The news has sown worry that other foreign governments might tighten restrictions around what’s thus far been a loosely regulated enterprise.
 In another dark sign for the industry, Inner Mongolia, one of China’s five autonomous regions, today launched a dedicated telephone line, email, and mail service for reporting illegal cryptocurrency mining operations.
 Under pressure from Beijing to meet its ambitious green energy goals, the region has cracked down in recent months on its vast web of crypto miners, which accounted for 7.71% of the global bitcoin network hash rate from September 2019 through March 2020.

 All of this has prompted a rampant sell-off.
 The biggest losers include bitcoin, which has dropped 13% in the past 24 hours as of midday Wednesday, falling below $40,000 from a peak of $63,000 in April.
 Ether has dropped 19%, and dogecoin 18%.
-But it’s not just the brand names—cryptocurrencies are down across the board:
+But it’s not just the brand names—tokens are seeing red across the board:

 Pretty chill day on the crypto markets pic.twitter.com/WvvKqldHen